mhilmyh/spiderman/README.md

 # Spiderman

-There are many kinds of spiderman.
+There are many kinds of spiderman (php, python, etc).
 But this spiderman will help you scrap the web

 ## Getting Started